Master of Science in Geography

 - Official college transcripts.
 Applicants must also send to the department a statement of purpose and goals and three recommendation letters.

 Applications received in full by February 1st will be considered for the Fall semester.
+Prospective students are urged to contact potential graduate advisers among Department faculty well ahead of application deadlines.

 Candidates for the Master of Science degree in Geography must satisfy the general requirements of the Graduate School.
 Two degree plans are available: Plan A (31 credit) includes a thesis on original research; Plan B (36 credits) replaces the thesis with a professional paper.
 The student advisor is always the Committee Chair and a full-time Geography faculty member.